 - Make sure you're outside; being indoors will greatly degrade the accuracy of your phone's GPS.

-- Let Slopes get a good GPS fix before you turn off cell data or wifi as those can speed up the acquisition process.
+- Let Slopes get a good GPS fix before you turn off cell data or WiFi as those can speed up the acquisition process.

-- Make sure Airplane and Low Power modes are off as they do affect the accuracy of your GPS.
+- Make sure Airplane and Low Power modes are off as they affect the accuracy of your GPS.
 Turn off cell data instead.